top of page

 Living with Generalized Anxiety Disorder (GAD) can feel like you’re always bracing for something to go wrong.
 It’s like carrying a heavy backpack you can’t put down, making it difficult to find peace in the moment.

-When Anxiety Turns Into Panic
+When Anxiety Turns into Panic:

 If GAD is a constant hum, a panic attack is a sudden, blaring alarm.
 Panic attacks are intense waves of fear or discomfort that peak within minutes.
 They can strike unexpectedly or be triggered by specific situations.
 During an attack, you might experience: